Table of Contents Show

-On the flip side, you may find the apartments lack distinctive features and charm.
-Other items found in pre-war apartments, such as hardwood floors, are hard to find.
+On the flip side, the apartments may lack distinctive features and charm.
+Other items in pre-war apartments, such as hardwood floors, are hard to find.
 Still, it is not mission impossible, either.

 Loft buildings were converted from industrial spaces such as factories and warehouses.
 High ceilings and wide-open spaces characterize these units.
 The latter tends to bring in a lot of natural light.
 A loft is worth considering if a big, open floor plan is for you.

 With an open space comes a lack of privacy and distinct areas.
 Since there are no walls separating rooms, you will hear everything, too.
 If you have pop-in guests, there is no place to hide your clutter, either.

 A townhouse is a single-family, multi-story structure.
-While many people tend to think of it as connected to other buildings, there are freestanding townhouses.
-Townhouses and brownstones are highly desirable due to the privacy they offer and the lower property taxes they often have.
+While many think of it as connected to other buildings, there are freestanding townhouses.
+Townhouses and brownstones are highly desirable due to their privacy and the lower property taxes they often have.

 Unlike a condo, you own the land and building.
 You own the entire structure outright.
-There is no board that you have to answer to nor common/maintenance charges.
+There is no board you have to answer to or common/maintenance charges.
 Since you are the owner, you can mostly do as you please (remember, zoning regulations and common courtesy still apply).
 When it comes to renovations, you can go ahead without waiting for board approval.

 A townhouse has privacy and freedom that is hard to find in New York City.
-Additionally, many exude the charm that some New York City residents find desirable.
+Many exude the charm that some New York City residents find desirable.

 What’s not to like?
 For starters, you will pay for these privileges.
-You are also solely responsible for the maintenance, upkeep, and renovations of the land, building, and house.
+You are solely responsible for the land, building, house maintenance, upkeep, and renovations.

-A brownstone is a type of townhouse and, hence have all the advantages and disadvantages.
+A brownstone is a type of townhouse with all the advantages and disadvantages.
 You may also find brownstones that have converted into co-ops or condos.

-Constructed in the 19th century out of brown sandstone, these have charm and distinctive characteristics.
+Constructed in the 19th century from brown sandstone, these have charm and distinctive characteristics.
 Like townhouses, you may find your own outdoor space, a rare find in New York City.